Manu404/WikiRef/README.md

  - *Linux ARM* (Linux distributions running on Arm like Raspbian on Raspberry Pi Model 2+)
  - *Linux ARM64* (Linux distributions running on 64-bit Arm like Ubuntu Server 64-bit on Raspberry Pi Model 3+)

-Supported platforms have been tested.
-Although many platforms are theoretically supported, there is no guarantee that the tool will function optimally on all of them without proper feedback.
-As a precautionary measure, untested systems will be categorized as "not yet supported".
-If you have feedback about a system that is not currently listed as a supported platform, please do not hesitate to contact.
+Although the tool may theoretically support many platforms, it has only  been thoroughly tested on a select few.
+As such, we cannot guarantee  optimal functionality on all platforms without proper feedback.
+To err  on the side of caution, any untested systems will be categorized as "not yet supported."
+However, if you have feedback regarding a system that  is not currently listed as a supported platform, please don't hesitate  to contact us.
+We welcome your feedback and will work to improve the  tool's functionality across as many platforms as possible.

 | System                       |     Supported     |
 | ---------------------------- | :---------------: |